WeissFi/weissfi-docs/docs/redemption.md

 **Redemptions** are a key mechanism that helps maintain **DORI’s peg to $1** without relying on centralized assets or third parties.

-A **redemption** allows a user to **swap DORI for SUI at face value**
+A **redemption** allows a user to **swap DORI for collateral at face value**

-(1 DORI = $1 worth of SUI).
-When the price of DORI falls below $1, arbitrageurs can redeem DORI for SUI, reducing the DORI supply and helping restore its peg.
+(1 DORI = $1 worth of collateral).
+When the price of DORI falls below $1, arbitrageurs can redeem DORI for collateral, reducing the DORI supply and helping restore its peg.

 ### How It Works:

 1. The redeemer sends **DORI** to the protocol.
-2. In return, they receive **SUI**, minus a small redemption fee.
+2. In return, they receive **collateral**, minus a small redemption fee.
 3. Redemptions are processed from **borrowers with the lowest collateral ratio**.

 > ✅ This ensures **market-driven stability** and maintains the DORI peg.